themanasarora/RentPrompt_Academy/README.md

 ### 🚀 What’s New?

 This version of the Academy page:
-- Looks more ✨ youth-friendly and bold
+- Looks ✨ youth-friendly and bold
 - Follows a consistent theme with the main RentPrompts site
 - Adds smooth scroll animations, live notifications, interactive elements, and a futuristic vibe
 - Includes custom sections built from scratch using React + TailwindCSS